johnhearn/johnhearn.github.io/_posts/2019-03-10-why-ask-why.md

 Is it important or even interesting?
 Well, I think it is when reflecting about the choices we make.

 If the reason you work where you do is because it’s close to your house then that’s a passive reason.
-If it’s because it’s a job which fits with your interests and goals then that is an active reason.
+If it’s because it’s a job which fits with your interests and goals then that is an active reason{% sidenote wardly "Simon Wardley breaks it down further and has [two types of active why](https://blog.gardeviance.org/2016/11/how-to-master-strategy-as-simply-as-i.html):  (1) why of purpose, and (2) why of movement.
+The first is strategic and the second tactical, winning the chess game vs moving the piece.
+Both these types are active whys." %}.

 **Modern life seems to want to encourage active whys all the time**.
 Business and project management are full of examples of this.
-Productivity tools are all around us. {% marginnote wardly "Simon Wardley breaks it down further and has [two types of why](https://blog.gardeviance.org/2016/11/how-to-master-strategy-as-simply-as-i.html):  (1) why of purpose, and (2) why of movement.
-The first is strategic and the second tactical, winning the chess game vs moving the piece.
-Both these types are active whys." %}
+Productivity tools are all around us.
+It's kind of stressful.

 On the other hand many people live their entire lives with passive whys.